-- We are committed to ensuring that students, whatever their developing sexuality, feel our RSE provision is relevant to them, their age and sensitive to their needs. - Staff training will ensure teachers are able to deal honestly and sensitively with sexual orientation, answering questions appropriately and signposting support as necessary.
-There is no direct promotion of sexual orientation in our curriculum. - LGBTQ+ content is fully integrated into our curriculum and is delivered in an age appropriate context.
+- We are committed to ensuring that students, whatever their developing sexuality, feel our RSE provision is relevant to them, their age and sensitive to their needs. - Students who wish to speak about their sexual identity can access support through our Senior Learning Mentor or Pastoral Support Worker.
+The support is signposted in assemblies, Life Skills lessons, form period activities and on information displayed around school. - Staff training will ensure teachers are able to deal honestly and sensitively with sexual orientation / identify or gender questioning / reassignment, answering questions appropriately and signposting support as necessary.
+There is no direct promotion of sexual orientation / identity or gender questioning / reassignment in our curriculum.
+Staff will discuss issues around the broader concept of gender identity in a sensitive and age-appropriate manner. - The curriculum will ensure pupils are taught about the law about gender reassignment (ie an individual must be 18 before they can legally reassign their gender). - LGBTQ+ content is fully integrated into our curriculum and is delivered in an age-appropriate context.
 For example, same-sex marriages and civil partnerships are equally discussed as part of curriculum coverage on marriage and relationships.
-Teaching endeavours to ensure sexual orientation, gender identities (including nonconformity) are represented across all subjects, as well as raising awareness of different forms of homophobia, biphobia and transphobia in society. - Governors, teachers and non-teaching staff, parents and students, are free to hold their own religious and philosophical views about the marriage of same-sex couples, families and adoption.
+Teaching endeavours to ensure sexual orientation, gender identities (including non-conformity) are represented across all subjects, as well as raising awareness of different forms of homophobia, biphobia and transphobia in society. - Governors, teachers and non-teaching staff, parents and students are free to hold their own religious and philosophical views about the marriage of same-sex couples, families and adoption.
 However, stakeholders are not allowed to publicly express these views (verbally or written) to the detriment of LGBTQ+ pupils, staff, parents or community organisations. - Our Anti-Bullying and Equality and Diversity policies outline the strategies that will be implemented if a pupil experiences any form of homophobic/transphobic bullying or sexual harassment linked to their identity and orientation. - We will ensure appropriate external agency support is accessed if a pupil requests any specific guidance about their sexual identity or orientation.
-Pupils and their families can continue to access information on support agencies, during the Covid-19 period, on our website, i.e. Birmingham LGBTQ Support Centre
+Pupils and their families can continue to access information on support agencies on our website, i.e. - Birmingham LGBTQ Support Centre.
+This information is also available to all pupils on displays around school and shared in Life Skills / form period activities.